Cognigy/Documentation/docs/release-notes/earlier-versions/cognigy-ai-pre-4.30.md

 ### Features
 #### Cognigy Insights
 This release of Cognigy.AI makes Cognigy Insights the default tool for inbuilt analytics.
-Insights is a totally new way to explore usage information about our virtual agents.
+Insights is a totally new way to explore usage information about our AI Agents.
 Take a look at our product website for Insights: https://www.cognigy.com/products/overview

 #### Machine translation for enhanced agent building